Last updated on: January 19th, 2023

-The Labor Law in Egypt is regulated mainly by Egyptian Labor Law No. 12 for the year 2003 aims at regulating the relationship between employers and employees in the private sector in Egypt while Law No. 81 for the year 2016 regulates the working relationship of the civil servants of the State.
+The Labor Law in Egypt is regulated mainly by Egyptian Labor Law No. 12, 2003 (as amended under law 180 of 2008) aims at regulating the relationship between employers and employees in the private sector in Egypt.
+The Law governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, and other employment conditions.
 The other Acts governing employment relationships are Social Security Law No. 79/1975, and the Civil Law.

 Hours & Pay Regulations

-The period of annual leave will be increased by 7 days for employees engaged in hard, dangerous work or in remote areas as determined by the concerned authorities
+The annual leave shall be increased by 7 days for employees whose work in difficult, hazardous or health-damaging jobs, or in remote areas as determined by the concerned authorities

-The employee shall have the right to determine the date of his annual leave if he is sitting for the exam in any of the educational stages, providing he shall notify the employer at least 15 days in advance.
+The employee has the right to determine the date of their annual leave if the employee is applying to take the exam in one of the stages of education, provided that they notify the employer at least 15 days before taking the leave.

 Termination of employment

-If the employment of the employee terminates before he/she could avail the annual leave, in such cases the employer shall provide the employee with wages according to the balance of annual leaves left with the employee.
-Art 47-48 of Labor Law.
+If the employment of the employee terminates before they could avail of the annual leave, in such cases the employer shall provide the employee with wages according to the balance of annual leaves left with the employee.

-Female employees who have spent 10 months or more in the service of the employer are entitled to 3 months of paid maternity leave for not more than twice during the employee’s service period provided they have been contributing to the social insurance for the past 10 months.
+Female employees who have spent 10 months or more in the service of the same employer are entitled to (3 months) 90 days of paid maternity leave for not more than twice during the employee’s service period provided they have been contributing to social insurance for the past 10 months.
 Female employees shall submit a medical certificate stating the date on which the birth of the child occurred.
 Employers shall not employ any female employee within 45 days after giving birth.

 Maternity benefits are paid at 75% of the last wage.
-Moreover, women employed in establishments with more than 50 employees are entitled to up to two years of unpaid childbearing leave per child.
+Moreover, women employed in establishments with more than 50 employees are entitled to up to 2 years of unpaid childbearing leave per child.

 Employees shall be required to submit a medical certificate indicating the date on which the birth took place.
 Employees may not be employed during the 45 days following the date of delivery.